-- Diligence in the collection of property taxes by maintaining a tax collection percentage of 99.60% which continues to exceed the state-wide average. - Ad valorem tax revenue increased over the prior year due to continued growth and the addition of new neighborhoods in the Village. - The Village has not incurred any new debt in the current fiscal year.
+- Diligence in the collection of property taxes by maintaining a tax collection percentage of 99.59% which continues to exceed the state-wide average. - Ad valorem tax revenue increased over the prior year due to continued growth and the addition of new neighborhoods in the Village.